what is blue tungsten used for?

 - Rare Earth Electrodes - Grey

-Here we are describing the wide uses of blue tungsten electrode which is also known as 2% lanthanated tungsten electrode.
+Next, we will explore the wide range of uses of the blue tungsten electrode, also known as 2% lanthanated tungsten electrode.

-The blue lanthanide electrodes are mainstream because of the overall simplicity of striking a curve and the lower amperage required.
-They perform particularly well in both AC and DC applications and are mainstream general use electrodes.
+Blue lanthanide electrodes are mainstream because of their overall simplicity in striking a curve and the lower amperage required.
+They perform exceptionally well in both AC and DC applications and are mainstream, general-use electrodes.
 Blue electrodes are compelling for welding aluminum amalgams, magnesium combinations, nickel compounds, copper composites, titanium composites, low-alloyed prepares, and non-consuming prepares.

-These electrodes have a superb curve beginning, a low burnoff rate, great curve security, and amazing reignition qualities—many similar benefits as ceriated terminals.
+These electrodes have a superb curve beginning, a low burnoff rate, great curve security, and excellent reignition qualities—many similar benefits as ceriated terminals.
 Lanthanated electrodes additionally share the conductivity attributes of 2% thoriated tungsten.
-At times, 2% percent lanthanide tungsten can supplant 2% thoriated without making huge welding program changes.
+At times, 2% percent lanthanide tungsten can supplant 2% thoriated without making massive welding program changes.

-In contrast to thoriated tungsten, these blue tungsten electrodes are reasonable for AC welding and, as ceriated electrodes, permit the circular segment to be begun and kept up with at lower voltages.
-Contrasted and unadulterated tungsten, the expansion of 1.5 percent lanthana builds the greatest current-conveying limit by roughly 50% for a given terminal size.
+In contrast to thoriated tungsten, these blue tungsten electrodes are suitable for AC welding and, as ceriated electrodes, permit the circular segment to be begun and kept up with at lower voltages.
+Contrasted and unadulterated tungsten, the expansion of 1.5 percent lanthana builds the greatest current-conducting limit by roughly 50% for a given terminal size.